moq-wg/moq-transport/draft-ietf-moq-transport.md

 beginning from the object identified in the StartGroup and StartObject fields.

-AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in the StartGroup and ending at EndObject in EndGroup.
+AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
+The start and end of the range are inclusive.

 A filter type other than the above MUST be treated as error.